 - Venezuela ranks first in food inflation in Latin America.

-- The EU announces the 9th package of sanctions against Russia.
+- Will the period of assistance to Syria be extended?
+News.
 News headlines and events Last Minute Russia

-- The US is in touch with Russia for Griner and Whelan news.
+- The main events in the world in the news of 2022.
 News headlines and events Last Minute Russia